• Skip to main content

 7 tablespoons (100 grams) water, ½ cup (113 grams) sourdough starter discard

 • Divide the dough into 6 or 12 equal-sized pieces.
-Roll each piece into a ball, cover lightly, and allow them to rest at room temperature for about 20 minutes or up to 2 hours.
-Alternatively, ferment them in the refrigerator for up to 2 days.
+Roll each piece into a ball, cover, and allow them to rest at room temperature for about 20 minutes or up to 2 hours.
+For a longer ferment, refrigerate for up to 2 days.

-• Preheat a cast iron skillet or stainless steel skillet over medium heat.
-Do not add any oil to the skillet.
-Once the skillet is very hot, add your first tortilla.
-Cook for about 30 seconds or until bubbles begin to form on the surface of the tortilla.
-Flip and cook for an additional 30 seconds on the other side.
+• Heat a dry cast iron or stainless steel skillet over medium heat until very hot.
+Add a tortilla and cook for about 30 seconds or until bubbles form on the surface.
+Flip and cook for another 30 seconds.

 • Note: The first few tortillas are usually paler and don't puff up quite as nicely.
 This happens when the skillet isn't quite up to the right temperature yet.
 Cook a few and adjust the temperature of your burner accordingly.

-• Repeat with the remaining tortillas.
-Place the cooked tortillas on a plate and cover them lightly with a clean tea towel to keep them warm and moist.
-Serve with your favorite taco, burrito, or quesadilla fillings and enjoy!
+• Repeat with the remaining tortillas, stacking them on a plate and covering lightly with a clean tea towel to keep them warm and soft.

 Notes